Joshalphonse/problem-solving-and-debugging-dumbo-web-career-010719/README.md

 ### Other People
 Don't spend more than an hour trying to solve a problem on your own.
 After you've exhausted online resources, talk to your neighbors.
 See if anyone around you has experienced and solved the problem you face, and **ask not what the solution is, but how you can solve the problem on your own**.
 If your neighbors also wind up stumped, and a thorough search on the internet turns up nothing, it's time to ask an instructor.

+<p class='util--hide'>View <a href='https://learn.co/lessons/problem-solving-and-debugging'>Problem Solving And Debugging</a> on Learn.co and start learning to code for free.</p>